GeorgiCodes/posts/go.md

 ```
 In Go, when you declare a value of type `int` then the actual size of the `int` will be determined based on the type of architecture the program is run on.
 In my case I am running this program on my mac which is 64bit architecture so each `int` will be 8 bytes.
 It is important to note that `int` is its own type and is not an alias for `int64`.

-Let's print out the address of the array in memory and of each of its elements:
+Let's print out the memory address of the array and of each of its elements.
 ```go
 var elements [4]int